 Ringside Seats

-We had good seats in the floor arena near the stage where performers appear.
+For the Lucha Libre show, we had good seats in the floor arena near the stage where performers appear.
 I thought we would be far away from any mayhem.
 I was wrong.
 At one point the wrestlers started fighting as they were leaving the stage and spilled into our row.
 My son freaked out but the Mexican audience loved it.
+Needless to say, that particular match was an unforgettable fight because we were more elbows away from the action.

 Tips for watching Mexico City Lucha Libre

-- Mexico City wrestling also has slot at noon on Sundays which is promoted as a family-friendly show.
+- Mexico City wrestling also has slot at noon on Sunday afternoonss which is promoted as a family-friendly show.

 - Neither arena is in a particularly good area of Mexico City.
 Our hotel arranged for us to have a taxi to drop us off and to pick us up.
 You can also arrange for an Uber which are popular in Mexico City.